menu cross down-arrow up-arrow

 flag united states wall street

-July 4th is the United State National Day and most patriotic day of the year.
-But it wasn’t until 1941 that Independence Day was declared a nation paid holiday.
+July 4th is the United States National Day and the most patriotic day of the year.
+But it wasn’t until 1941 that Independence Day was declared a nation-paid holiday.
+In 1870, Independence Day became a federal holiday, marking its importance for federal employees who receive paid holidays.
+Congress recognized the significance of the Fourth of July as a national holiday, celebrating the nation’s independence.

 Independence Day Facts